ngiani/MovieTheaterBooker/README.md

 ## 📌 Notes

 - The project uses Entity Framework with an `ApplicationDbContext`.
-- Authentication is not included but can be easily added using ASP.NET Identity.
 - This is a solid starting point for a cinema or event booking web application.

 ## 📄 License